 - 5.1 Every week in Phase Assemblies a child from each class will be awarded a Head Teacher's award for positive behaviour or work related to our 5Rs.
 In the EYFS and Key Stage 1 assemblies the children sit on Golden Chairs.
-In addition to the Head Teacher's award, these children are also rewarded for keeping the Forest School safety rules and one child from each group is given Safety Squirrel to look after for a week. - 5.2 At the end of every week children are rewarded for following our school codes with Golden Time and at the end of every half term they are rewarded with a longer session called Golden Time Plus.
+(EYFS attend after October half term.) - 5.2 At the end of every week children are rewarded for following our school codes with Golden Time and at the end of every half term they are rewarded with a longer session called Golden Time Plus.
 This is a Key Stage 1 and 2 reward and the children choose from a range of activities that are run by the staff.
-Those pupils with purple or red codes, do not participate in Golden Time Plus.
-In Year R if the children have not received a code each half term they receive a certificate that states 'I kept the Golden Rules all half term'.
+Those pupils with three blue codes, a purple or red code, do not participate in Golden Time Plus.
+In Year R if the children have not received a code each week they receive a certificate saying 'I kept the Golden rules all week' and each half term if they do not have any codes they receive a certificate that states 'I kept the Golden Rules all half term'. - 5.3 In Key Stage 1 at morning playtime the teacher on duty each day rewards one class with 'Line up Lion'.
+When a class gets 5 'Line up Lions' they get a class reward.